Square footage gets you close. Moisture load makes the final decision.

 Basements usually carry more moisture than above-grade rooms.

-Even if your basement is 1,000 sq ft, it may behave like a larger space because:
+Even if your basement is 1,000 square feet, it may behave like a larger space because:

-In most basements, the safer starting point is 40 pints.
+In most basements, a 40 pint unit is the safer starting point.

 Climate Adjustment

-If you live in the Southeast, Gulf Coast, or near large bodies of water, outdoor humidity increases indoor moisture load.
+Homes in the Southeast, Gulf Coast, and near large bodies of water naturally experience higher moisture loads.

-In dry or high-altitude climates, you may get by with the lower end of the range.
+In dry or high-altitude climates, the lower end of the sizing range may work fine.

 Ceiling Height Note

-If your ceilings are 9–10 feet or higher, you are conditioning more air volume.
-That pushes you toward the higher pint rating.
+If your ceilings are 9–10 feet or higher, the unit must manage more air volume.
+That usually pushes you toward the higher pint rating.

 Portable vs Whole-House

-For a 1,000 sq ft single room, basement, or apartment-sized area, a portable unit is usually appropriate.
+For a 1,000 square foot room, basement, or apartment-sized area, a portable unit is usually the correct choice.

-Whole-house dehumidifiers are typically tied into ductwork and are sized differently.
+Whole-house dehumidifiers connect to HVAC ductwork and are sized very differently.
 They are not based strictly on room square footage.

-Most homeowners at this size are looking for a portable dehumidifier Energy Star unit.
+Most homeowners at this size are looking for a portable Energy Star dehumidifier.

 Practical Recommendation

-Avoid buying the smallest unit that technically “covers” the space.
+Avoid buying the smallest machine that technically “covers” the space.
 You want margin, not struggle.

 Reality Check

-A dehumidifier does not fix bulk water intrusion, foundation leaks, or drainage problems.
+A dehumidifier cannot fix bulk water intrusion, foundation leaks, or drainage problems.

-If humidity remains high even with continuous operation, the issue may not be capacity.
-It may be air leakage, outside moisture infiltration, or a water source that needs to be addressed.
+If humidity stays high even when the unit runs continuously, the issue may not be capacity.
+The real problem could be air leakage, outside moisture infiltration, or a water source that needs to be addressed.

 Dehumidifiers manage moisture.
 They do not eliminate its source.